 Apple dropped iOS 14 on September 16, 2020.
 There are a ton of improvements and new features in this shiny new version of iOS for your iPhone, such as Home screen customization with widgets, picture-in-picture video (finally!), App Clips, and more.
 Here's the lowdown on all of these exciting new features.

 The App Library is a new feature that lets you organize your Home Screen pages.
 The App Library appears at the end of the Home Screen swipe.
-It's automatically organized by category and lets you hide app pages.
+It's automatically organized by category and enables you to hide entire app pages.
 There is also an App Library Search, so you can easily find what you're looking for.
 It also adds a suggested app search folder, as well as a Recently Added folder.
-You can also find a full list of all installed apps, sorted alphabetically, and apply criteria to quickly find what you need.
+You can also find a full list of all installed apps (just pull down on the screen while in App Library), sorted alphabetically, and apply criteria to find what you need quickly.

 Change default app for email and browser

-iOS 14 is making everything more compact.
-With this new compact UI, instead of things like phone calls and Siri taking up the entire screen while in use, everything will be displayed in a simple, compact notification banner.
+iOS 14 makes everything more compact.
+With this new compact UI, instead of phone calls and Siri taking up the entire screen when in use, everything is displayed in a simple, compact notification banner.
 This includes incoming phone calls, VoIP calls, FaceTime calls, and Siri.

-Yes, no more periods of uslessness when you get an incoming call and don't want to take it, but you also don't want to decline the call right away!
+Yes, no more periods of uselessness when you get an incoming call and don't want to take it, but you also don't want to decline the call right away!

 There are new automation suggestions and expanded controls in Control Center, allowing even quicker access to accessories and scenes.
-There is now Adaptive Lighting for HomeKit-enabled lights and accessories, which automatically adjusts color temperature throughout the day.
+HomeKit now has Adaptive Lighting for HomeKit-enabled lights and accessories, which automatically adjusts color temperature throughout the day.
 Additionally, there is on-device Face Recognition, so compatible video doorbells and cameras can identify your friends and family.